juzeon/SydneyQt/README.md

 **Make sure your proxy IP does not change.** If you use Clash, disable load-balancing or round-robin modes and stick to one node only.
 Otherwise you will need to manually solve the CAPTCHA in your browser frequently.

-## Development
+## Build

-Environment: Go 1.21+
+Environment: Go 1.21+, Node.js 16+

-Follow the development guidelines from [Wails](https://wails.io/docs/gettingstarted/installation/).
+You can follow the development guidelines from [Wails](https://wails.io/docs/gettingstarted/installation/).

+Here's the TL;DR version:

+1. Install Go and Node.js.
+2. Install Wails: `go install github.com/wailsapp/wails/v2/cmd/wails@latest`.
+3. Clone the project: `git clone https://github.com/juzeon/SydneyQt`.
+4. Run the building command: `wails build`.

 ## Screenshots